Grenville-sur-la-Rouge

 Most of the population of just over 2,800 live in a rural setting; the villages of Calumet and Pointe-au-Chêne comprise under 1,000 residents in total.

 Geography

 Grenville-sur-la-Rouge covers a rectangular area along the shore of the Ottawa River and extends northward into the foothills of the Laurentian Mountains.
 The neighbouring village of Grenville is located on the Ottawa River.

 The territory of Grenville-sur-la-Rouge includes several smaller neighbourhoods and communities, including Avoca, Bell Falls, Grenville Bay, Kilmar, Marelan, and Pointe-au-Chêne.
+The municipality includes a peninsula, L'Île ('the island'), that extends into the Ottawa River.
+Located between the outlets of the Rouge and Calumet Rivers, the peninsula's sheltered beaches, including the plage de la baie Pumpkinseed are known to birdwatchers for the variety of wading and shore birds that visit seasonally.

 History

 Although the area has been settled for over 200 years, Grenville-sur-la-Rouge is a relatively new creation.
 It was formed in 2002 (as an ordinary municipality) by the merger of the village municipality of Calumet with the township municipality of Grenville; the latter is not to be confused with the neighbouring and still-independent village municipality of Grenville.
 Each of the two components, Calumet and Grenville, acquired the status of boroughs within the new municipality.

 The name "Grenville" comes from William Wyndham Grenville, a British statesman who served briefly as British prime minister (1806–1807).
 While Canada was still under British rule, the Grenville Canal was built by the military to bypass a series of rapids in the Ottawa River.
 The canal and the settlement that arose in the region were named in Lord Grenville's honour.

 The name "Rouge" derives from the municipality's location on the Rouge River, which runs from north to south roughly through the centre of the municipality.
 In English, Grenville-sur-la-Rouge means "Grenville-on-the-Rouge".